keylogme/keylogme-zero/README.md

         - type : type of shortcut.
 There are two: `hold` for holding shortcuts like copy (CTRL+C) and `seq` for sequential shortcuts like used in (neo)vim for shortcuts.
 - storage : config for storage
-    - file_output : abs filepath to store the stats
+    - file_output : absolute filepath to store the stats
     - periodic_save_in_sec : periodic time to save the stats.
 In seconds.